 - Procedures need to be applied with common sense and judgement. - Allegations found to be malicious should be removed from personnel records. - Pupils that are found to have made malicious allegations will be dealt with under the Behaviour and Sanctions policy. - Records must be kept of all other allegations, but any that are not substantiated, are unfounded or malicious, and should not be referred to in employer references. - Any allegations that are substantiated, that show that a person is unsuitable to work with children, will be reported promptly to the DBS.
 Reports will include as much evidence about the circumstances as possible.
-Compromise agreements cannot apply in this connection. - The school is under a duty of care to consider making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed (or would have been dismissed had she/he not resigned).
+Compromise agreements cannot apply in this connection. - The school is under a duty of care to consider making a referral to the Teaching Regulation Agency (TRA) where a teacher has been dismissed (or would have been dismissed had she/he not resigned).
 The reasons such an order would be considered are: 'unacceptable professional conduct', 'conduct that may bring the profession into disrepute' or a 'conviction, at any time, for a relevant offence'.
-Advice about whether an allegation against a teacher is sufficiently serious to refer to the NCTL can be found on the NCTL website.
+Advice about whether an allegation against a teacher is sufficiently serious to refer to the TRA can be found https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/700607/Teacher_misconduct-the_prohibition_of_teachers.pdf .

-The framework for managing cases of allegations of abuse against people who work with children is set out in Working together to safeguard children 2015.
+The framework for managing cases of allegations of abuse against people who work with children is set out in Working together to safeguard children 2018.
 A copy of this document can be found in the Headmistress' office and the staff work room.